Snowflake

 Click Finish to start the import.

-Using our API, you can anonymize customers individually or in-bulk.
-If you want to delete customers, you can mark them with an attribute to be filtered out and delete them manually in the UI.
-You can also delete events by filtering only in the UI.
-Catalog items can also be deleted using our Delete catalog item API endpoint.
+Using the API, you can anonymize customers individually or in-bulk.
+To delete customers, mark them with an attribute and delete them manually in the UI.
+You can delete events by filtering in the UI.
+Catalog items can be deleted using the Delete catalog item API endpoint.